Bibobu/lammps/doc/src/compute_born.rst

                \left(\delta_{i,j}+(\delta_{1,i}+\delta_{2,i}+\delta_{3,i})\right.
                \left.*(\delta_{1,j}+\delta_{2,j}+\delta_{3,j})\right)

-In both of the above expressions, :math:`\sigma` stands for the virial stress tensor, :math:`\delta` is the Kronecker delta and the usual notation apply for the number of particle, the temperature and volume respectively :math:`N`, :math:`T` and :math:`V`.
+In the above expression, :math:`\sigma` stands for the virial stress tensor, :math:`\delta` is the Kronecker delta andthe usual notation apply for the number of particle, the temperature and volume respectively :math:`N`, :math:`T` and :math:`V`.